-Hepatitis B series, Measles/Mumps/Rubella series, Varicella series, Tetanus, COVID series, and Flu Vaccine (seasonal).
-A Tuberculosis Skin Test and/or chest x-ray is also required.
+Hepatitis B series, Measles/Mumps/Rubella series, Varicella series, Tetanus, and Flu Vaccine (seasonal).
+Tuberculosis Skin Test and/or chest x-ray may be required.
 Immunization record must be received by the 7th day or enrollment will be cancelled by Blake Austin College.
+All fees related to immunizations and TB test/chest x-ray is the responsibility of the applicant/student.